 Buses

-Pittsburgh's fleet of more than 800 buses is a great way to get around.
+Pittsburgh’s fleet of buses operates over 98 routes and is a great way to get around the city.
 There are both regular and rapid transit bus services.
-Rapid transit services have their own busways, allowing them to skip traffic.
-There are currently three operational busways.
+Rapid transit services have their own dedicated busways, allowing them to skip traffic and provide faster journeys across the region.

-It's worth mentioning that most bus routes terminate downtown, so commuters that need to get from one side of Pittsburgh to the other will likely need to make at least one transfer to get there.
+Most bus routes terminate Downtown, so if you need to travel from one side of Pittsburgh to the other, you’ll likely need to make at least one transfer.

 Light rail

-Known as 'the T', Pittsburgh's light rail system is clean, efficient and convenient.
-With three lines and more than 50 stops, the T is fairly comprehensive and is used by many for their commute.
+Known as the T, Pittsburgh’s light rail system spans 26 miles (42km) and is clean, efficient and convenient.
+With three lines and more than 50 stops serving Downtown and southern neighbourhoods, the T covers essential areas and is used by many people for commuting.

 The T can be an affordable mode of transport, given that its downtown route is free of charge from First Avenue to Allegheny.